kiwijomalley/OptimalBipartiteProjection/README.md

 Python steps

 Save your network in a data set 'Network.txt'.
 They key columns are: Col1 = BeneID, Col3 = SFROMDT, Col6 = PRFNPI, Col21 = WorkRVU
- BeneID = Beneficiary ID
+ BeneID = Beneficiary ID \\
- SFROMDT = Date of patient-physician encounter
+ SFROMDT = Date of patient-physician encounter \\
- PRFNPI = Physician ID
+ PRFNPI = Physician ID \\
- WorkRVU = Measure of average amount of physician effort related to encounter
+ WorkRVU = Measure of average amount of physician effort related to encounter \\

 Step 1: Run Script1_FormNetworks.py to form the 20 directed and 20 undirected weighted networks.
 This generates 3 output files.
-Step 2: Run Script2_BinaryFilter.py to obtain the binary versions of the networks computed in Step 1 Step 3: Run Script3_BatchSubNetworks.py to break the network into components corresponding to study units (in our case, the 4800 hospitals).
+Step 2: Run Script2_BinaryFilter.py to obtain the binary versions of the networks computed in Step 1 Step 3: Run Script3_BatchSubNetworks.py to break the network into components corresponding to study units (in our case, the 4800 hospitals) and combines the weighted and the binary projections together (80 in total).
+A separate file that shows the individuals (in our case, the physicians) in each study unit is needed.
 If you only have a single network change nbatches from 160 to 1.
 Step 4: Run Script4_SummaryMeasures.py to compute the 16 network summary measures for each network and each of the 80 projections

 R steps